Fees: IB Exam Fee as appropriate

 Learning Recommendations: Students should be prepared to research, discuss and compare world religions in a respectful and academic manner.
 Students should be prepared to participate through both verbal and written discourse.
-Students should be prepare to learn and work at a fast-paced IB level.
+Students should be prepared to learn and work at a fast-paced, IB level.
 No prior knowledge of world religions is necessary for students to undertake this course of study.

 - promote an inquiring, analytical and empathetic approach to the study of religion